plugin-llms

 The plugin directly merges the content of the Markdown files in the document source directory into llms-full.txt

-so that LLM can read and analyze it.
+so that LLMs can read and analyze it.

 Page Contents